Italy men's national basketball team

 The Italy men's national basketball team (Nazionale di pallacanestro dell'Italia) represents Italy in international basketball tournaments.
 They are administered by the Italian Basketball Federation (FIP).

-Italy has qualified for 38 EuroBasket tournaments, winning two gold medals (1983, 1999), four silver medals (1937, 1946, 1991, 1997), and four bronze medals (1971, 1975, 1985, 2003) as achievements.
-While Italy has made nine trips to the World Cup, the closest they have come to winning a medal was in 1970 and 1978, where they finished fourth.
+Italy has qualified for 39 EuroBasket tournaments, winning two gold medals (1983, 1999), four silver medals (1937, 1946, 1991, 1997), and four bronze medals (1971, 1975, 1985, 2003) as achievements.
+While Italy has made ten trips to the World Cup, the closest they have come to winning a medal was in 1970 and 1978, where they finished fourth.
 In 13 attempts at the Summer Olympics, Italy has earned two silver medals, in 1980 and 2004.

-Currently, Italy is ranked 10th in the FIBA World Ranking.
+Currently, Italy is ranked 14th in the FIBA World Ranking.

 History

 The Early Years (1926–39)

 The first match of the Italian national basketball team was played on 4 April 1926 in Milan, and it ended with a victory over France 23–17.

 Italy's first participation in the Olympic Games was at the 1936 Summer Olympics in Berlin, placing seventh out of twenty-one teams.
 At the EuroBasket 1937 Italy placed second behind Lithuania, after being beaten by just one point in the final game.
 The silver medal was repeated at EuroBasket 1946.